-You cannot start the computer without entering the power-on password.
+Once you have set the power-on password, you cannot start the computer without entering the password.
 Make sure not to forget the password.
 Write down your password and keep it safe and private from other people.

 If you forget the power-on password and need assistance to reset, a password reset fee will be charged, and your computer may need to be sent in for depot service for password reset.